 Article 4 of the Pregnant Workers Directive 92/85 requires employers to carry out risk assessments for pregnant women, and Article 12 requires member states to introduce measures to enable workers to pursue their rights by judicial process.

 In the case of Day v T Pickles Farms Ltd , The Employment Appeal Tribunal said that an employer should not wait for written notification of an employee’s pregnancy before carrying out a risk assessment, and that its failure to carry out an assessment could also be sex discrimination.

 Under the Workplace (Health, Safety and Welfare) Regulations 1992 your employer has to provide suitable rest facilities for workers who are pregnant or breastfeeding.
 The facilities should be suitably located, for example near toilets, and, where necessary, should allow the new or expectant mother to lie down.
-If your employer breaches health and safety law in relation to you as a new or expectant mothers it will be unlawful discrimination, and you will have a claim in the employment tribunal.
+If your employer breaches health and safety law in relation to you as a new or expectant mothers it may be unlawful discrimination. [ see Suspension on maternity grounds]

 The Management of Health and Safety at Work Regulations 1999 and the Equality Act 2010 provide protection at work for disabled employees and those with ill-health.
 Regulation 13 of the Management of Health and Safety at Work Regulations 1999 requires your employer to make all reasonably practicable adjustments for the benefit of all employees with a level of ill health or disability with health and safety implications and not just for those with protected characteristics under the Equality Act 2010.